Quantifying the noise sensitivity of the Wasserstein metric for images: Abstract

 \section{Abstract}

-Wasserstein metrics are increasingly being used as similarity scores for images treated as discrete measures on a grid, yet their behavior under noise remains poorly understood.
-In this work, we consider the sensitivity of the signed Wasserstein distance with respect to pixel-wise additive noise and derive non-asymptotic upper bounds.
-Among other results, we prove that the error in the signed 2-Wasserstein distance scales with the square root of the noise standard deviation, whereas the Euclidean norm scales linearly.
+Wasserstein metrics are increasingly adopted as similarity scores for images.
+We consider the sensitivity of Wasserstein metrics with respect to pixel-wise additive noise when the images are treated as discrete measures on the pixel grid.
+We derive finite-sample expectation bounds for a Gaussian noise model.
+Among other results, we prove that the error in the signed 2-Wasserstein discrepancy scales with the square root of the noise standard deviation.
+This is favorable compared to the Euclidean metric that scales linearly, and thus provides a theoretical basis for the benefits of optimal transport distances in noisy settings.
 We present experiments that support our theoretical findings and point to a peculiar phenomenon where increasing the level of noise can decrease the Wasserstein distance.
-A case study on cryo-electron microscopy images demonstrates that the Wasserstein metric can preserve the geometric structure even when the Euclidean metric fails to do so.
+A case study on cryo-electron microscopy images demonstrates that the Wasserstein metric can capture the geometry of the data manifold in high noise settings even when the Euclidean metric fails.